 If the Windows Subsystem for Linux utility is not installed on the best available host machine, the Salad Bowl daemon must install it before running container workloads within Salad's Linux distribution.
 This design pattern can introduce modest overhead in terms of cold-start time, but should not impact performance or reliability.

 Customers in specialized industries may be legally obligated to protect sensitive data such as medical records or private financial information.
 While Salad takes precautions to secure every workload on our network, we cannot guarantee that our solutions are considered compliant with requirements outlined by select regulatory commissions or legislative authorities (including but not limited to HIPAA and the Financial Modernization Act of 1999).

-While Salad Container Engine does maintain a stable replica count within a given Container Group, SCE deployments do not currently up-scale Container Groups based on performance.
-Container Groups must be scaled up or down on demand through SCTL, the Salad Web Portal, or by direct request via the Salad API.
+While Salad Container Engine does maintain a stable replica count within a given Container Group, SCE deployments do not currently auto-scale Container Groups based on performance.
+Container Groups must be scaled up or down on demand through the Portal, or by direct request via the Salad API.